cashapp/contour/README.md

 # Contour

-Contour is a typesafe, Kotlin-first API for complex layouts on Android that aims to be the thinnest possible wrapper around Android’s layout APIs.
+Contour is a typesafe, Kotlin-first API that aims to be the thinnest possible wrapper around Android’s layout APIs.
 It allows you to build compound views in pure Kotlin without using opaque layout rules - but instead by hooking into the layout phase yourself.
 The best comparison for Contour would be to ConstraintLayout - but instead of defining constraints in XML you actually provide them as executable lambdas.

 <a href="https://www.youtube.com/watch?v=PLpzbLgHCLU"><img src="screenshots/droidcon_talk_cover.png"></a>